 This investigation will reinforce that the sun can change things as well as how different colours absorb more or less energy.
-There is a need to link these discoveries to help students understand that, the more energy that is absorbed, the faster change can happen.
+There is a need to link these discoveries to how the more energy that is absorbed, the faster change can happen.
 In these explorations, students can experience how darker colours can absorb more energy.
+It is good to wear dark clothing as it absorbs more of the sun's UV rays.